 Pulled Pork can now be enjoyed by everyone!
 Vegetarian Pulled Pork is about as close to the real thing as you’re ever going to get!
-And, it’s faster and easier too!
+Look at those fibers; doesn’t it look like real meat?
+Unlike real pulled pork, this vegetarian version is much cheaper and takes only 40 minutes from start to finish!

 If there is one thing I miss more than anything else in terms of eating meat, it’s pulled pork.
-I was a late bloomer when it comes to the wonderfulness that is pulled pork.
+Thank goodness for this Vegetarian Pulled Pork recipe!
+I was a late bloomer when it came to the wonderfulness that is pulled pork.
 I would guess that I was in my late twenties the first time I tasted it.
 And, even then, it didn’t become a regular thing for me.

 MY INTRODUCTION TO PULLED PORK

-When I was married though, my ex wife use to make pulled pork really well.
+When I was married though, my ex-wife used to make pulled pork really well.
 She was a slow cooker genius – something I’ve never mastered.
 (To be honest, I’m afraid of it.
 There’s just something not right about letting food cook for hours and hours at a very low temperature.
 Is that just me?)
 UPDATE: Fast forward a few years later.
 I finally purchased a slow cooker and I’m loving it!
 Just another thing I have missed out on for so long.

 Anyway, back to the pulled pork!
 I got the craving one Sunday afternoon for pulled pork about two years ago.
 Yes, I remember it well because John.e and I decided to go for a walk and we ended up dropping into a grocery store on our way back home.